KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

     ![Connect to the database](images/new-tab.png " ")

-2. The first thing we are going to do is rest enable our new movie schema.
-Sign into sqlplus using the new movie user the swingbench just created.
-Once the movie schema has been created.
-Copy the following into the terminal.
+2. Now you will need the Movie Schema to finish creating.
+Once its done, to enable the RESTful services for the new movie schema, sign into SQL*Plus using the newly created movie user.
+Once logged in, copy the following command into the terminal:

     ```